Coconut Flour Crepes

 coconut crepes

-• You must grease the pan generously, even if it is a non-stick pan.
-As the crepe batter is very fragile and thin, it can be prone to sticking to the pan.
+• Make sure the pan is hot and well-greased.
+I can not stress this enough: you MUST grease the pan generously, even if it is a non-stick pan.
+As the crepe batter is very fragile and thin, it can be prone to sticking.

-• These crepes are not sweet and rely on the toppings/fillings for sweetness.
-If you’d like sweet crepes, be sure to add a tablespoon or two of powdered sugar.
+• Make them sweeter.
+These crepes are not very sweet and rely on the toppings/fillings for extra sweetness.
+If you prefer your plain crepes to be sweeter, add an extra tablespoon or two of powdered sugar or a teaspoon of vanilla extract.

 vegan coconut flour crepes